-lease means a lease (other than a sublease) of territory land-
+Authorised by the ACT Parliamentary Counsel-also accessible at www.legislation.act.gov.au lease means a lease (other than a sublease) of territory land-

-- (a) granted under this Act; or - (b) granted or arising under the Unit Titles Act 2001.
+(a) granted under this Act; or

+Meaning of lease-Act

-Some leases are taken to have been granted under this Act and so come within this definition of lease (see s 456).
+- (b) granted or arising under the Unit Titles Act 2001. - Note Some leases are taken to have been granted under this Act and so come within this definition of lease (see s 456).